Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Introduction

-Recently, there have been efforts on quantifying and minimizing the systematics produced by the dynamical constraints. \cite{Knabel2025} made a detailed study of the uncertainties due to the choices of stellar templates used in determining the velocity dispersion. \cite{Huang2026} studied the impact of projection and selection effects of the lens galaxies on the inferred Hubble constant. \cite{Liang2025ML} study the biases produced when assuming a constant stellar mass to light ratio.
-And \cite{Liang2025ani} explored some of the systematic biases produced by the anisotropy model assumption.
+Recently, there have been efforts on quantifying and minimizing the systematics produced by the dynamical constraints. \cite{Knabel2025} made a detailed study of the uncertainties due to the choices of stellar templates used in determining the velocity dispersion. \cite{Huang2026} studied the impact of projection and selection effects of the lens galaxies on the inferred Hubble constant. \cite{Liang2025ML} study the biases produced when assuming a constant stellar mass to light ratio. \cite{Liang2025ani} explore some of the systematic biases produced by the anisotropy model assumption.
+And \cite{Verma2026} quantify the systematic biases arising from the choice of the anisotropy profile when incorporating 2D kinematic information.

 In this paper we consider a broader range of systematic problems in using dynamical constraints when estimating $H_0$ from gravitational lenses.
 In \S\ref{sec:measure} we consider two issues associated with measuring the velocity dispersion: (1) the model for the point spread function (PSF), and (2) the difference between the velocity dispersion appearing in the Jeans equation and the velocity dispersion measured from the spectrum.
-In \S\ref{sec:isotropy} we consider the limitations of the Osipkov-Merritt (\citealt{Osipkov1979}, \citealt{Merritt1985}) anisotropy model used in most of the time-delay analyses and the impact of the anisotropy model on the velocity dispersion.
-In \S\ref{sec:profile} we examine the consequences of assuming that the stars have a \cite{Hernquist1990} density distribution in the stellar dynamical calculations.
+In \S\ref{sec:isotropy} we consider the biases arising from the choice of anisotropy profile on the velocity dispersion.
+In \S\ref{sec:profile} we examine the consequences of small mismatches between the adopted stellar mass profile and the actual density distribution.
 In \S\ref{sec:homogeneous} we discuss how the treatment of the lens galaxies as a completely heterogeneous population will significantly underestimate the final uncertainties to the extent that early-type galaxies are a homogeneous population in both dynamics and stellar populations.
-We summarize our arguments in \S\ref{sec:conclude}.
+We discuss our arguments and provide future guidance in \S\ref{sec:disc}.